 St Michael’s Road, Ditton WA8

-The sanctuary was re-ordered in 1979 by Bartlett and Purnell in a dignified fashion, though the elaborate late 19th century timber furnishings made by the German lay brothers were mostly lost at that time.
+The sanctuary was reordered in 1979 by Bartlett & Purnell in a dignified fashion, although the elaborate late nineteenth century timber furnishings made by the German lay brothers were mostly lost at that time.
 The present tabernacle canopy, made from the tester of the original pulpit survives to show the style of the German work.
 Also German, made in Cologne in 1880, are the fine stained glass windows of the chancel, chapels and transepts depicting saints under elaborate canopies.
-The sensitively designed timber and glass screen below the west gallery probably dates from the same re-ordering.
+The sensitively-designed timber and glass screen below the west gallery probably dates from the same re-ordering.

 Catholic Church 1876-9, by Henry Clutton, in red sandstone ashlar with slate roof.
 Cruciform with 8 bay arcade which passes the short transepts and takes in the chancel.
 At the west end of the nave there is an impressive tower with steep saddleback roof.
 The main entrance, in the tower, is a pair of large board filled 3 panel doors in a Gothic opening with treble shaft treatment, this idea is extended upwards to the 3 bell-stage lancets which are framed by shafts with rings.
 The gables of the chancel and transepts have rose windows with stained glass, elsewhere windows are large lancets.
 Steep pitched roof with crested ridge tiles surrounded by eaves parapet in the form of a continuous open arcade.